 Every character is different, they all have their own strengths and weaknesses, as well as their own unique weapons and abilities.
 So, having the ability to swap out your current character for either of the ‘backups’ you brought along with you isn’t only a fun and interesting mechanic, it’s essential as you bring in the best person for the job in order to strategise.
 The Legend of Heroes: Trails of Cold Steel is actually a very deep game, especially when you crank up the difficulty to the highest one upon completing the game for the first time, as the enemies are ruthless and will stop at nothing until you’ve perished to their hand/claw/tentacle/teeth.

-One of the things I love about Nihon Falcom are the worlds they create.
+One of the things I love about Nihon Falcom is the worlds they create.
 We saw a modern Japanese town setting within Tokyo Xanadu eX+ (bar the alien-like dungeons which popped up via random portals) and lush colourful forests and beaches within Ys VIII (populated by hideous beasts and strange creatures).
 The Legend of Heroes: Trails of Cold Steel is almost like a mixture of the two.
 Not only will you be within the Academy, but you’ll also visit massive cities, smaller towns, and even a settlement based within a few tents.
 These habitable places are often surrounded by linear/small open-worlds comprised of colourful vistas, demonic creatures, and hidden treasures.

-Each location has it’s own personality and visual style, with no two locations looking the same.
-You even get to ride a horse, like Epona, within one location and move around the city via the help of a tram!
+Each location has its own personality and visual style, with no two locations looking the same.
+You even get to ride a horse, like Epona, within one location and move around the city with the help of a tram!
 My one complaint with this game though is its missable nature with almost everything.
-If you forget to do something before you move onto the next day (as it has a day system like Persona 5 and Tokyo Xanadu eX+), then you can’t go back and get it now.
+If you forget to do something before you move to the next day (as it has a day system like Persona 5 and Tokyo Xanadu eX+), then you can’t go back and get it now.
 If you leave an area, chances are you’ll never come back.
 If you didn’t open a treasure chest, you’ll probably never get another chance unless you play the game again…

 The only other thing which I didn’t like, and it’s probably because it was originally a PS3/Vita game, is the lack of ‘life’ within the game.
 Sure, as you move from day to day, people move around and are located in different places.
 That’s great.
 But you never see people randomly walking around or going about their own lives.
 As such, each day feels like an animatronic set-up or The Truman Show.
-Everyone is in their own set position and won’t move unless you initiate a quest which forces them to move.
+Everyone is in their own set position and won’t move unless you initiate a quest that forces them to move.
 This isn’t a big issue and not one I’ll hold against the game, but I would have liked more ‘life’ in the world.

 Fancy a game of cards?
 Maybe a spot of fishing?

 Fans of Tokyo Xanadu eX+ will be very familiar with this game, Blade is back!
 I absolutely loved playing this game within Tokyo Xanadu eX+, although in that game it was a necessity to get a trophy as you had to beat numerous people a number of times.
 However, in The Legend of Heroes: Trails of Cold Steel the game is played as you’re either on the train on the way to your next location, or when you have downtime within said locations.
-Whether you win or lose, you’ll get 50 points added onto the relationship bond you have between Rean and the person you’re battling.
+Whether you win or lose, you’ll get 50 points added to the relationship bond you have between Rean and the person you’re battling.

 The game itself is fun, I just wish you could play it at will whenever you wanted to.
 All you have to do is beat your opponent by having the highest value of cards laid out in front of yourself.
 You achieve this by dropping cards from your hand to either increase your value, void the opponent’s last card, undo a voided action from the opponent, or swap all your placed cards with theirs.
 There’s a lot of strategies involved as you have to systematically increase your value without allowing them to force you to waste all your cards and lose due to having no cards left to increase the value.
 Seriously, forget Gwent, I want a stand-alone game based on this mini-game!